Current Presentations

 Search vs. Research – Updated! - Searching is just one step in the research process.
 A case study based on a family story from Chicago in the 1920s demonstrates the research process from beginning to end - how to develop a research goal, plan the research, document results, and preserve your findings.

-Research the Location First - Before researching your ancestors you need to understand the location and time period.
+Research the Location First - Before researching your ancestors, you need to understand the location and time period.
 Learn about sources for information about records, historical events, and more to create a location guide.

 Branching Out: Research The Whole Family – In genealogical research, focusing solely on your direct ancestors can limit your results.
 We'll explore the powerful benefits of researching the entire family—siblings, cousins, in-laws, and extended relatives.
 By broadening your scope, you'll uncover additional records, resolve identity confusion in similarly named individuals, and build a richer, more accurate family story.
 Whole-family research supports the Genealogical Proof Standard, enhances search strategies, improves DNA match identification, and increases your chances of connecting with other researchers.
 Case studies demonstrate real-world successes.